jmmadsen/ai-chat-assistant/README.md

 # ai-chat-assistant
 Leveraging Langchain to create a quantitative and qualitative GenAI chatbot

-RUN CHROMA IN CONTAINER
-RUN UNSTRUCTURED IN CONTAINER https://pypi.org/project/unstructured/ THEN REMOVE FROM REQUIREMENTS.TXT

 ## Overview
 This project shows how you can use ChatGPT to query documents for qualitative information, as well as querying databases for quantitative information.
 Users can interact with a chatbot using natural language to find the information they need.